-Colour and simplicity are at the heart of my practice.
-I seek to create an equilibrium of serenity and vigor in my paintings, and aim to make pictures that appear simple and uncluttered.
+Colour and simplicity are at the heart of Michelle’s practice.
+She seeks to create an equilibrium of serenity and vigor in her paintings, and aims to make pictures that appear simple and uncluttered.

-This idea of connective awareness – seeing things in relation to things – links in my mind to the traditional definition of ‘mindfulness’ as an alert, receptive awareness that brings a quality of breadth to experience.
+The idea of connective awareness – seeing things in relation to things – point to the traditional definition of ‘mindfulness’ as an alert, receptive awareness that brings a quality of breadth to experience.
 As John Berger puts it, “Our vision is continually active, continually moving, continually holding things in a circle around itself, constituting what is present to us as we are.”